mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ### 6.2.
 Joining with a `GlobalKTable`

 Another type of join is between a `KStream` (or a `KTable`) and a `GlobalKTable`.
-As we said, the broker replicates the information of a `GlobalKTable` in each node of the cluster.
+As we said, the broker replicates the information of a `GlobalKTable` in each cluster node.
 So, we don't need the co-partitioning property anymore because the broker ensures the locality of `GlobalKTable` messages for all the nodes.

 In fact, the signature of this type of `join` transformation is different from the previous: